TheodoreC13/Artificial-Intelligence-Machine-Learning-studies-/README.md

 # Artificial-Intelligence-Machine-Learning-studies-
 This is work from my introduction to Artificial Intelligence class I took in college.
 There are 4 projects here, the first 3 are based on the UC Berkeley pacman project (http://ai.berkeley.edu/home.html).
 For the first three projects you can play pacman with the command `python pacman.py` Utilizing the layout flag `-l` or `--layout` proceeding by `tinyMaze` `mediumMaze` `bigMaze` for alternate maps.
 For all options you can run `python pacman.py -h`.
 I've removed me and my partner's names from the files but the work is unchanged.
+Each of these projects is broken down into questions, which functionally segmented the large projects into portions.
+I have explanations on what we were supposed to implement for each part.

 #  ~ Project 1 ~